David-OConnor/lin-alg/README.md

 This lib also includes `pack` and `unpack` utility functions for converting slices of `f32`, `Vec3`, `Quaternion` etc between SIMD and normal (scalar) values.
 This handles padding the last chunk, since input data may not align evenly in chunks of 4, 8, or 16.
+It also includes a generic `pack_slice` for packing `Copy` type items into arrays, generally for use with SIMD types.

 Note: This approach is the opposite of the array of structures (AoS) approach to SIMD used by the `glam` and `cgmath` libraries.